 All student cell phones, and other electronic devices must be stored in the student's locker during the school day.
 Cell phone conversations during the school day are prohibited unless under the supervision of school/district personnel.
 Failure to comply with staff directives may result in the following student consequences: First Offense: The device will be confiscated by the staff member, labeled, and given to the administrator.
 The administrator will notify the parent/guardian and will return the device to the student at the end of the day.
 Second Offense: The device will be confiscated by the staff member, labeled, and given to the administrator.
+The administrator.
+The administrator.
+The administrator will notify the parent/guardian and will return the device to the parent.
+Third Offense: The device will be confiscated by the staff member, labeled, and given to the administrator.
 The administrator will notify the parent/guardian and will return the device to the parent.
 Third Offense: The device will be confiscated by the staff member, labeled, and given to the administrator.
 The administrator will notify the parent/guardian and will return the device to the parent.
 Disciplinary action will be imposed by the administration (detention, privileges revoked, etc.) Any further offenses will result in the device being confiscated and a meeting arranged with the parent/guardian to discuss further disciplinary action for disobedience.